Header image

 Extracting metals using hydrogen gas

-A metal lower than hydrogen in the reactivity series can be extracted from its oxide/ore by heating with hydrogen.
-Copper can be extracted from copper oxide as shown below.
-Here a stream of hydrogen gas is passed over hot copper oxide powder in a glass tube.
+A metal lower than hydrogen in the reactivity series can be extracted from its oxide/ore by heating with hydrogen, the hydrogen will essentially displace the less reactive metal from its compound.
+Copper for example can be extracted from copper oxide as shown below.
+Here a stream of hydrogen gas is passed over hot powdered copper oxide sitting in a glass tube.
 The hydrogen being higher in the reactivity series than copper will remove the oxygen from the copper oxide.
 The hydrogen will reduce the copper oxide to copper metal.
 This is shown by the equations below:

 Diagram to show the reduction of copper oxide using hydrogen gas.